 Zucchini Fritters

-These crispy zucchini fritters are a great way to use up a summer surplus of zucchini.
-Serve them with your favorite sauce for a tasty side dish or snack!
+These easy zucchini fritters are crispy on the outside and moist and light inside.
+Serve them with your favorite sauce for a summer side dish or snack!

 Zucchini fritters

-These zucchini fritters are crispy on the outside and light and tender in the middle.
-Lemon zest makes them nice and bright, while scallions, garlic, and dill give them a kick of savory flavor.
-We love them on their own, hot off the stove, but they’re even better with a creamy sauce to jazz them up.
-Serve them with tartar sauce, dill sauce, or a dollop of tzatziki for a delicious summer appetizer or side dish.
+We love these zucchini fritters on their own, hot off the stove, but they’re even better with a creamy sauce to jazz them up.
+Serve them with tartar sauce or a dollop of tzatziki for a delicious summer appetizer or side dish.

 Zucchini fritters recipe ingredients